anmolmann/Anatomically-aware-Facial-Animation-from-a-Single-Image/README.md

 - Normalization layer is a bit different when using Instance Normalization.
 Some existing issues were resolved here.
 - The code is compatible for both non-GPU / GPU devices.
 But it is *recommended* to only train the model on a GPU device otherwise the device may hang or behave abruptly.

+### Data Preparation
+Scripts and python code in the EmotioNet directory is used to extract images and their Action Units from the data.
+These scripts and codes have not been linked to the main implementation directly.
+But they were used in the first place to generate the EmotioNet dataset in order to provide the input data to the model to be trained upon.

+When unzipping the celebA and EmotioNet dir.
+Create imgs/ directory in both of them.
+This img dir will consists of all the images included in the dictionary in aus_openface.pkl.

 ### Training

 The model is trained on Compute Canada.
 So, a bunch of different script files were used to run the jobs.